Dandruff: Root Causes and Support Strategies

 Food allergies cause immediate reactions, usually, hives, tingling, wheezing, swelling, redness, or difficulty breathing.
 Food sensitivities, on the other hand, lead to delayed reactions that develop overtime hours or days after eating a certain food.
 Food sensitivities can lead to chronic inflammation and chronic symptoms.
 Skin problems, including dandruff, are one of the most common symptoms of food sensitivities.

 Histamine is a chemical in your body.
-It is responsible for a number of bodily functions, including getting rid of allergens, triggering stomach acid release, and supporting brain health.
+It is responsible for several bodily functions, including getting rid of allergens, triggering stomach acid release, and supporting brain health.
 It affects all parts of your body, including your gut, brain, lungs, and cardiovascular system.
 Histamine is an essential chemical, but if there is too much histamine in your body, it can become a problem (18).
-Too many high-histamine foods, stress, infections, inflammation, may lead to a histamine build-up called histamine intolerance.
+Too many high-histamine foods, stress, infections, and inflammation, may lead to a histamine build-up called histamine intolerance.

 Histamine intolerance may cause a variety of symptoms, including skin problems, digestive issues, headaches, migraines, blood pressure issues, racing heart rate, anxiety, seasonal allergies, sleep disturbances, and bladder problems.
 Dandruff is very common in those with histamine intolerance.
 A 2011 randomized controlled trial published in Acta Verna-Dermatologica has found that histamine intolerance was twice more common in those with dandruff than those without (19).